php-amqplib/RabbitMqBundle/docs/en/index.md

 $ php www/index.php rabbitmq:anon-consumer -m 5 -r '#.error' logs_watcher
 ```

-The only new option compared to the commands that we have seen before is the one that specifies the __routing key__: `-r '#.error'`.
+The only new option compared to the commands that we have seen before is the one that specifies the routing key `-r '#.error'`.

 ### STDIN Producer